 |From Hobart head over the Tasman Bridge and continue on the Arthurs Highway (A9), turning right at the main intersection in Sorell (sign for Tasmanian Peninsula).
 Continue towards Port Arthur, taking the first left after the Tasmanian Devil Park, onto Fortescue Bay Road.
 This 12km gravel road leads to the Fortescue Bay camping area.
 The Cape Pillar circuit starts from inland track just before the Rangers Office.|

 About 2 hours into the walk the Mount Fortescue junction is reached.
 This is where you will continue your journey to Cape Hauy after reaching Cape Pillar.
 Continuing on briefly, the side track to Wughalee Falls camping area is reached next.
-Wughalee Falls is now the only camping area available for independent walkers.
-Camping is no longer allowed at the other older sites.
+Wughalee Falls is the poorer campsite of the two camping areas available for independent walkers.
+In summer this campsite is fine.
+However, it can get very wet over winter and continuing for 10 minutes to the second campsite, Bare Knoll is recommended.

 The side track to Wughalee Falls camp descends quickly to the lower section of Retakunna Creek before crossing to Wughalee Falls.
 Six camping platforms are available here.
 Water is often available in the creek or in the tanks provided.
 Please be warned that leeches and mosquitoes are extremely common here.

 Leaving larger packs at camp, the walk to Cape Pillar is best done as return day walk.
-From Wughalee Falls and Retakunna Creek the trail climbs steeply back up to meet the main Cape Pillar Track.
+From camp, the trail climbs steeply back up to meet the main Cape Pillar Track.
 Continuing to the south, the track winds along the sheltered side of Tornado Ridge, descending down towards Lunchtime Creek where drinking water is available.

 From Lunchtime Creek the trail climbs steeply for 300m before lessening as it reaches open grassy country at the top.
 From here the first coastal views are achieved, stretching west past Port Arthur and Cape Raoul before gently descending across the coastal heathlands of Ellarwey Valley.
 Continuing on, the view which makes Cape Pillar famous is quickly reached.
 Views of Tasman Island and the spectacular cliffs of Cape Pillar, rising up to 300m above the raging seas below present themselves to you.
 The power of this place is outstanding, ungraspable and awe inspiring.